The Littl' Bits: Synopsis

 Dr. Snoozabit has raised Lillabit since her infancy, and has always told her that her birth parents died shortly after she was born.
 Not having a mother and father around occasionally depressed Lillabit, especially when she observed her friends having fun with their parents.
 However, in the second-to-last episode of the series, it was revealed that Lillabit's parents were in fact alive and were "Wanderbits" (descendants of the "Builderbit" race who were exiled from Foothill Forest for how they treated the animals who rose up and nearly drove them to extinction).
 In the end, the villagers decided to allow them to stay in Foothill Forest, and Lillabit and her parents were joyously reunited - just in time for a devastating earthquake to ravage Foothill Forest in the final episode, forcing the villagers to band together to rebuild.

 When they're not involved in politics (for example, one episode in which they attempted to get their apathetic fellow villagers to vote on election day), the children spend much of their time exploring and interacting with the animals of the forest, both friendly and unfriendly, including raccoons, bears, bullfrogs, squirrels, fish, and horses.
 Lillabit can even speak directly with animals.
 They often take advantage of their animal friends for transportation, particularly Snuffly the flying squirrel and Blue the hedgehog.

 The show espoused harmony between human beings and the animal kingdom.
 The plot in every episode of the show had an important lesson for the young audience - amongst the important issues which were addressed in the series, were responsibility, patience, prejudice, hard work and the value of family and friends.

-Regional releases
+Home video releases

+International

-A few episodes of the show were released on VHS in the early 1990s; one of these tapes, called Litt'l Friends (sic), is still available on Amazon.
+A few episodes of the show were released on VHS in the early 1990s in North America by Saban Video, distributed by Video Treasures.
 Three DVDs containing two episodes each were released in the United Kingdom by Boulevard Entertainment, and DVDs of the Italian and Arabic versions are also available.